RIPE-NCC/ripe-database-documentation/docs/23.Appendices/03-Appendix-C--RIPE-Database-Query-Server-Response-Codes-and-Messages.md

 Query flag that does not exist was given.
 Use the help query to see the valid options.

 **%ERROR:112: unsupported query**
-“-mM” query options are not allowed on very large ranges/prefixes.
+`-mM` query options are not allowed on very large ranges/prefixes.

 **%ERROR:114: unsupported query**
 Search key doesn't match any known query types.